matthewgdv/maybe/README.md

 1. If the pull request adds functionality, it should include tests and the docs should be updated.
-Write docstrings for any functions that are part of the external API, and add the feature to the list in README.md.
+Write docstrings for any functions that are part of the external API, and add the feature to the README.md.

 2. If the pull request fixes a bug, tests should be added proving that the bug has been fixed.
     However, no update to the docs is necessary for bugfixes.